JrPlayers

 • Clothing: Parents will need to provide a basic stage outfit (e.g., shirt and pants or shorts, and shoes) that will be worn under the costume pieces.
 These items can often be found at thrift stores, which we recommend, because sometimes we do some major modifications to them.

-• Shoes: should be soft soled (quiet on stage), color to be determined per production.
+• Shoes: should be soft soled (quiet on stage), color to be determined per production, but usually black.
 Sometimes we require official stage or dance shoes (split sole jazz/dance shoes).
 These normally cost between $17 and $25.
-We have some sources listed for your convenience, but there may be other sources as well.
+Some sources listed below for your convenience, but there may be other sources as well.
 Dance or Stage Shoes will work for both girls & boys

 • Dance for Less